The purpose of security analytics in an organisation

 - Alert IT professionals to take action when “veering off course”

 But how do security teams know which metrics and analytics to choose or develop?
 Why do some metrics seem to work for a while but after time lose their effectiveness?
 The purpose of metrics is to provide answers to questions about the day-to-day security of the enterprise.
-Part of the challenge with creating great metrics and a supporting analytics platform is knowing what business objectives the organization wants to achieve and what information it needs to achieve them.
+Part of the challenge with creating great metrics and a supporting analytics platform is knowing what business objectives the organisation wants to achieve and what information it needs to achieve them.
 This leads to specific questions about security that the metrics should then be designed to answer.
 It is important to revisit the questions periodically to make sure they are still relevant and useful for addressing the objectives.

 Determining metrics and getting data

 There are many tools and technologies used by today’s information security teams to manage and protect their environments.
 Fortunately, data can be leveraged from all of these tools for analytics purposes, as long as the tool allows access to the underlying database, the exporting of data, or a connection to the data via API.
 Cloud technologies such as Microsoft Azure, Amazon AWS and Google Cloud Platform are all commonly used by companies to consolidate, transform and model data.
-Key performance indicators (KPIs) and key risk indicators (KRIs) are then visualized through reporting solutions such as Microsoft Power BI, Tableau and Qlik.
+Key performance indicators (KPIs) and key risk indicators (KRIs) are then visualised through reporting solutions such as Microsoft Power BI, Tableau and Qlik.

 Each agreed-upon metric will need the following information: